NIGMS Research Training Opportunities for Students Flyer [PDF 1.3KB]

 We also support more than 270 programs across the country that provide and enhance graduate training in the research areas below.

 We offer postdoctoral fellowships as well as career development awards to prepare postdoctoral trainees for research and teaching positions (Institutional Research and Academic Career Development Award, K12), help jump-start academic careers (Pathway to Independence, K99/R00) and mentor clinical and other scientists working in selected areas (K08, K23, K25).

 Our Institutional Development Award (IDeA) program increases the research capabilities of institutions and the research competitiveness of faculty in states that have historically not received significant levels of research funding from the National Institutes of Health.

-Our SCORE program enhances the research capacity of faculty at institutions that have a historical mission focused on serving students from diverse backgrounds underrepresented in biomedical and behavioral research.
+Our SCORE program enhances the research capacity of faculty at institutions that have a historical mission focused on serving students from diverse backgrounds underrepresented in biomedical research.

 For a list of institutions with our training programs and contacts for those programs, see http://www.nigms.nih.gov/Training/Pages/InstGrantLists.aspx.

 For overview information about our training programs, see http://www.nigms.nih.gov/Training.

 For general questions about these programs, contact Dr. Alison Hall or 301-594-3900.